cquirrel/ec2-docker/README.md

 - **Add your AWS credentials and service passwords** as GitHub secrets and variables.
 - **Trigger the provided GitHub Actions workflows** to provision and manage your EC2 instance.

-Everything is automated: Terraform and shell scripts run inside GitHub Actions.
+Everything is automated by Terraform.

 ---